roguewatt/via-framework/README.md

 - Each test or live sample has one Sample As-of Time.
 - Only input records satisfying $\text{Issue Time} \leq \text{Sample As-of Time}$ are eligible.
-- Future covariates are allowed when their record versions were issued by the Sample As-of Time.
+- Future covariates are allowed when their record versions were available by the Sample As-of Time.
 - Future or unavailable realised target values must not be used as model inputs.
 - Realised targets are attached only for scoring after predictions have been generated.
 - For a fixed-model backtest, the completed model is frozen before the first test sample.